-Clonazepam oral disintegrating tablets must remain in their original packaging.
+Clonazepam orally disintegrating tablets must remain in their original packaging.
 Open the package with clean dry hands before each dose.
-Do not try to put tablets in a pillbox if you take the orally disintegrating tablets.
+Do not try to put these tablets in a pillbox.
 Take the tablets right away, do not store for later use.

-Clonazepam oral disintegrating tablets will dissolve in your mouth within seconds and can be swallowed with or without liquid.
+Clonazepam orally disintegrating tablets will dissolve in your mouth within seconds and can be swallowed with or without liquid.

 Avoid drinking alcohol and using illegal drugs while you are taking clonazepam.
 They may decrease the benefits (e.g., worsen your condition) and increase the adverse effects (e.g., sedation) of the medication.
 Alcohol increases the risk of accidental overdose with medications like clonazepam.